RaquelPlaza/angular5-dojo/README.md

 What will now happen is as the component initialises, an asynchronous call is made to the service which in turn makes a call to the API.
 It will continue to process through the component until a responses is passed back to the service and then back on to the component.
 If it’s valid the data will be passed into the response call back or if an error has occurred it will be passed into the error call-back.

-To view what is returned lets quickly throw a for loop into the my-plans.html file to see the results.
+To view what is returned lets quickly throw a for loop binding into the my-plans.html file and view the results.

 ```
   <div class="row "*ngFor="let plan of myPlans">